 <=

-Using the == operator, you can target consumers on a specific day of the week.
-For example, if you want to specify a bid price for ads served on Saturday, you could write the following set of rules.
+Using the == operator, consumers can be targeted on a specific day of the week.
+For example, to specify a bid price for ads served on Saturday, write the following set of rules.

 if(user_day == 6) {